ryan-mcclue/unsw/comp4920/group.md

    Data Retention Policies: Investigation into how long data is stored and who has access to it over time.

+facilitate home health management. use a smart home wold promote continual use, which brings about positives and negatives.

+objectives:
+Integrate with other smart home health devices for a holistic health monitoring approach.
+Correlate ECG data with other smart home data (e.g., sleep patterns, activity levels) for more comprehensive health insights.
+Enable easy recording and saving of accurate heart data directly to a central smart home health hub.

+time frame:
+Adapt to user's daily routines and automatically initiate readings at optimal times.

+location:
+Primary use throughout the smart home environment, with sensors integrated into furniture, bedding, and common areas.
+Portable component allows for use outside the home, syncing data when returning to the smart home network.

+primary use case:
+Integrate heart health data with other smart home health metrics for a holistic view of user wellbeing.

+secondary use case:
+Emergency detection and response, automatically alerting emergency services or family members in case of severe irregularities.
+Stress-related heart rhythm monitoring correlated with environmental factors (e.g., time of day, room conditions).

+fairness (AI accuracy (bias and model limitation), phone requirement, subscription model) AI accuracy:
+    apple smart watch
+A study published in the New England Journal of Medicine found that of the Apple Watch users who received irregular pulse notifications, only 34% were confirmed to have atrial fibrillation on subsequent ECG patch readings [3].
+[3] Perez, M. V., et al. (2019).
+"Large-Scale Assessment of a Smartwatch to Identify Atrial Fibrillation."
+New England Journal of Medicine.

+  phone requirement:
+The Apple Watch ECG feature requires pairing with an iPhone to function fully.
+As of 2021, iPhone users made up only about 47% of smartphone users in the US [2], potentially excluding a significant portion of the population from accessing this health feature.
+[2] Statista.
+(2021).
+"Smartphone usage in the United States - Statistics & Facts."

+  subscription model:
+    apple smart watch models
+While the ECG feature itself doesn't require a subscription, it's only available on Apple Watch Series 4 and later.
+The pricing model, with new models released annually, creates a de facto subscription-like system where users need to upgrade devices to access the latest health features [3].

+accountability (data sharing, xAI) data sharing:
+In 2019, Apple faced scrutiny when it was revealed that some third-party apps could access and potentially share users' health data, including ECG readings, without clear disclosure [4].
+Apple subsequently tightened its policies on health data sharing.

+  xAI:
+[5] U.S. Food and Drug Administration.
+(2018).
+"FDA Clears First Medical Device Accessory for Apple Watch."
+The Apple Watch's ECG app received FDA clearance, but it's classified as a Class II device, which means it's not intended to replace traditional methods of diagnosis or treatment [5].

+The Apple Watch ECG feature provides a classification of the heart rhythm (e.g., sinus rhythm, atrial fibrillation) but doesn't offer detailed explanations of how it reached this conclusion.
+This "black box" approach has been criticized by some medical professionals for potentially leading to unnecessary anxiety or false reassurance [5].

 The accuracy of the underlying AI system is crucial to successfully detect heart abnormalities.
 To acheive AI accuracy, KardiaMobile:
   - Incorporates machine learning algorithms trained on large datasets of ECG readings [4].